6 Proven Sustainable Tips for Your Home and Office

-Did you know the average person spends up to 90% of their time indoors?
-About 50-60% of that time is spent at home.
+Did you know the average person spends 90% of their time indoors?
+About 60% of that time is spent in the office and about 20% of that time is spent at home.
 But, why is this statistic important and what can we do about it?

-Your home is a direct reflection of you and if we’re spending that much time at home, you want your space to feel like a sanctuary.
-There’s nothing better than coming home to a cozy and clean space that makes you feel good after a long day at work, school, or when away.
-Even if you’re renting (which most of us are), you can still do tons of rental-friendly updates.
+The spaces around you are a direct reflection of you and if we’re spending that much time indoors, wouldn’t you want your space to make you feel good?
+There’s nothing better than working and living in an environment that directly supports you.
+Whether you’re in your office or even if you’re renting, there are tons of rental-friendly updates you can implement easily.
 Keep on reading to find out which sustainable tips you can incorporate.

 Low-Maintenance and Air Purifying Plants